CHBChan/mythic-emporium/README.md

 Live Demo: https://mythic-emporium.vercel.app/

 # Mythic Emporium
-This is the biggest personal project I've done thus far.
+This is one of the bigger projects I've done.
 I learned Typescript and Next.js through this project and got some exposure to MongoDB as well as the general concept behind how user credentials are stored and authenticated in the backend.

 ![image](https://github.com/CHBChan/mythic-emporium/assets/81986429/96ed54c3-1a95-48b6-aad2-9c9842f3e5e4)